casper-network/docs-redux/condor/transactions.md

 ## How to create a transaction

-A transaction, such as transferring CSPR tokens from one user's purse to another, can be created and sent to the Casper Network for processing using any of three methods.
+A transaction, such as transferring CSPR tokens from one user's purse to another, can be created and sent to the Casper Network for processing using any of three methods:

 1. CSPR.Live
 2. SDK [e.g JavaScript/TypeScript SDK]